yilepoh/Ford_GoBike_system/README.md

 ### Main feature(s) of interest in dataset

-In this project, we assuming the role of a data analyst that is part of a marketing team in Ford GoBike.
+In this project, we are assuming the role of a data analyst, who is part of a marketing team in Ford GoBike.

 Our primary objective is to better understand the demographics and the behaviour of our users.
 With these insights, we can design advertising campaigns accordingly, capturing more new users and retaining existing subscribers.